Our Therapists

 Laura Ramsay

-BACP Registered Registered Counsellor/Psychotherapist
+BACP Registered Counsellor/Psychotherapist

 Laura is a BACP registered, person centred Counsellor and Psychotherapist.